-Pine Hills Neighborhood Improvement District Annual Report Greetings Friends and Neighbors, The vibrant community of Pine Hills is no stranger to me.
-Throughout my career as a public servant, I have worked diligently alongside Pine Hills residents and businesses to ensure this neighborhood continues to thrive.
-As many of you have already heard me say, my goal is to make Orange County the "Experimental Prototype Community of Tomorrow" by creating a culture of innovation, collaboration and inclusiveness.
-This aspiration extends to the Pine Hills Community as well.
-With all of us working together, we can find new and effective ways to keep the community safe, prosperous, clean and attractive.
-I will continue to support the admirable work of The Pine Hills Neighborhood Improvement District (NID) and its role in helping Pine Hills to overcome challenges and obstacles arising from its status as one of our oldest and largest neighborhoods.
-I encourage all citizens to learn more about the Pine Hills NID by reading the Pine Hills Neighborhood Improvement Plan, a long range vision for redevelopment.
-This plan elaborates on the NID's mission to bring together businesses, citizens and government to build a brighter future.
+My goal for Orange County is to be the "Experimental Prototype Community of Tomorrow" by creating a culture of innovation, collaboration, and inclusion.
+By working together, we can find new and effective ways to keep the community safe, and continue to strive for prosperity.
+I applaud the admirable work of The Pine Hills Neighborhood Improvement District (NID) and its role in helping Pine Hills to overcome challenges and obstacles arising from its status as one of our oldest and largest neighborhoods in Orange County.
+I encourage residents to learn more about the Pine Hills NID by reading the Neighborhood Improvement Plan, a long-range vision for redevelopment.
+The plan elaborates on the NID's mission to bring businesses, residents, and government together to build a brighter future.
 It examines existing conditions in the NID regarding public safety, land use, zoning, housing and transportation, and also clarifies key challenges and opportunities.
-It establishes a clear implementation strategy comprised of policy, program and project recommendations.
-Take some time to discover how the Pine Hills NID is fulfilling the goals of the long range plan, by reading this 2018 - 2019 annual report.
-We hope you will join us on our journey to revitalize our community.
-With all of us working together, Pine Hills can become a place where innovation, collaboration and inclusiveness lead to excellence.
-Sincerely, Orange County Mayor Pine Hills Neighborhood Improvement District Board of Directors The Orange County Board of County Commissioners serves as the Board of Directors for the Pine Hills Local Government Neighborhood Improvement District.
+It establishes a clear implementation strategy comprised of policy, program, and project recommendations.
+I hope you take some time to discover how the Pine Hills NID is fulfilling the goals of its long range plan.
+With all of us working together, Pine Hills can become a place where innovation, collaboration, and inclusion leads to excellence.
+Sincerely, Orange County Mayor Pine Hills Neighborhood Improvement DistrictBoard of Directors The Orange County Board of County Commissioners serves as the Board of Directors for the Pine Hills Local Government Neighborhood Improvement District.